 5. Bad patient eligibility and benefits verification

 Many practices, often in a hurry to submit claims within the given time frame, pay little or no attention to proper eligibility and benefit verification of patient insurance.
 It may seem like a small thing, but it can have a huge impact on the revenue production of your practice.
-This is one of the most crucial and important steps in the process of RCM and any mistake or carelessness in it can in turn lead to easy denial of claims.
+This is one of the most crucial and important steps in the process of revenue cycle management and any mistake or carelessness in it can in turn lead to easy denial of claims.
 So, remember to be careful in your patient eligibility and benefits verification processes.

 6. Slow Accounts Receivable Follow-Up